 On Ubuntu, the

 DrAST - A visualizer for any JastAdd project

-ExtendJ Explorer is based on a project called DrAST, which can be used with any JastAdd compiler, not just ExtendJ.
+ExtendJ Explorer is a fork of DrAST, which can be used with any JastAdd compiler - not just ExtendJ.
 DrAST was the Master's Thesis project of Joel Lindholm and Johan Thorsberg.